tjtanjin/react-chatbotify/docs/DeveloperGuide.md

 Testing in this project is done via the **selenium webdriver**.
 The default flow used in development within *App.tsx* is used to run the test cases against in an automated test.

 In order to run the test, you will need to **download** the [chromedriver](https://chromedriver.chromium.org/downloads) matching your google chrome version and drop it within the *test* folder.
-Following which, execute `npm run test` to run the tests.
+Following which, execute `npm run cy:run` to run the tests.
 Optionally, you may adjust configurations within *config.js* to aid in your debugging/testing.

 Finally, if you would like to, you can then also build the library with `npm run build`.